 Add eggs, sweetener, and vanilla extract to a large bowl or stand mixer.
 Beat on high for 2-3 minutes until light and fluffy.

 Add dry ingredients to wet ingredients, alternating with milk.

 Mix just until combined and batter is smooth.

-Stir in grated zucchini.
+Stir in grated zucchini and chocolate chips (add more if desired).
 Pour batter into prepared pan and bake for 40-45 minutes until edges are golden brown and toothpick comes out clean when poked through the center of the cake.